Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 >**Snapmaker 2.0**, the modular 3-in-1 3D **printer** that **unlocks** your full creative potential, from 3D printing to laser engraving, cutting, and CNC carving. **Snapmaker 2.0 is** smarter, faster, larger, and more powerful than ever before. **It is** a new generation of 3-in-1 3D **printer** that **comes** with everything you need!
 ## **Articles**

 Articles include indefinite articles **a**, **an**, and definite article **the**.
 This guide does not provide an exhaustive explaination of all three articles.
 Rather, it delineates some of the rules regarding the use of the definite article.
-For a more detailed usage guide, check out [Articles: A Complete Grammar Guide](https://www.grammarly.com/blog/articles/)by Grammarly.
+For a more detailed usage guide, check out [Articles: A Complete Grammar Guide](https://www.grammarly.com/blog/articles/) by Grammarly.

 The rule of thumb is to put a **the** before one or more particular members of a group that you want to address.
 That is, use **the** if the noun or noun phrase at issue is too generic and needs to be specified.
 Otherwise, use **a** or **an**, or don't use any article.